 [ad name=”Google Adsense 120×240″] [ad name=”Google Adsense 120×240″] [ad name=”Google Adsense 120×240″]

-Source: “New Americans and the Digital Literacy Gap,” American Libraries
+Source: “New Americans and the Digital Literacy Gap,” (link no longer work as of Feb 2016) American Libraries

 Photo credit: Some rights reserved by Technology & Social Change